-No. Description Hong Kong basis HK\$'000 Basel III basis HK\$'000 54 Insignificant LAC investments in Tier 2 capital instruments issued by, and non-capital LAC liabilities of, financial sector entities that are outside the scope of regulatory consolidation (amount above 10% threshold and, where applicable, 5% threshold) Explanation The effect of treating loans, facilities or other credit expo which are financial sector entities as CET1 capital instru deductions to be made in calculating the capital base (se above) will mean the headroom within the threshold avai deduction of other insignificant LAC investments in Tier 2 capital LAC liabilities may be smaller.
-Therefore, the amor row 54 may be greater than that required under Basel III column "Basel III basis" in this box represents the amour reported under the "Hong Kong basis") adjusted by exclu ments for the purpose ee note re row 18 to the lable for the exemption capital instruments ount to be deducted a .
-The amount reported in row 54 e of considering ne template on from capital and non- s reported in d under the
+Row No. Description Hong Kong basis HK\$'000 Basel III basis HK\$'000 54 Insignificant LAC investments in Tier 2 capital instruments issued by, and non-capital LAC liabilities of, financial sector entities that are outside the scope of regulatory consolidation (amount above 10% threshold and, where applicable, 5% threshold) applicable, 5% threshold) Explanation The effect of treating loans, facilities or other credit exposures which are financial sector entities as CET1 capital instruments deductions to be made in calculating the capital base (see not above) will mean the headroom within the threshold available deduction of other insignificant LAC investments in Tier 2 capital LAC liabilities may be smaller.
+Therefore, the amount to row 54 may be greater than that required under Basel III.
+The column "Basel III basis" in this box represents the amount represented under the "Hong Kong basis") adjusted by excluding facilities or other credit exposures to the Al's connected compideduction under the Hong Kong approach. ments for the purpose ee note re row 18 to the lable for the exemption capital instruments ount to be deducted a capital in row 54 to the amount reported in row 54 to the aggregate a e of considering the template on from capital and nonserported in d under the (i.e. the amount mount of loans,